bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 pixel should only be connected to "G" and "R"; the "G" pixel should only be connected to "R"; and the "R" pixel shouldn't be connected at all to pixel :math:`i`.
-You can see the connectivity on the right side of Figure 1 (Note you still have full "read" access to all sub-pixels from predecessor pixels, the differences for these masks only affect the current pixel).
+You can see the connectivity on the right side of Figure 1 (Note you still have full "read" access to all sub-pixels from predecessors, the differences for these masks only affect the current pixel).

 For layers other than the first one, things change.
 Since any sub-pixel output from a convolution layer has already been masked from it's corresponding input sub-pixel, you are free to use it in another convolution.
 That might be a bit confusing but you can see this in Mask B in Figure 1.
 For example, the output of the "G" sub-pixel in Mask B, depends on the "G" sub-pixel output from Mask A, which in turn depends only on the "R".
-That means "G" only depends on "R", which is what we wanted.
+That means "G" from the second layer only depends on "R" from the original input, which is what we wanted.
 If we didn't do this, the "G" output from Mask B would never be able to "read" from the "R" sub-pixel in the original input.
 If this is just confusing, just take a minute to study the connectivity in the diagram and I think it should be pretty clear.

 Keep in mind Figure 1 really only shows the case where you have three color channels.
 In all convolution layers beyond the first one, we likely have many